SentinalX1/paychangu-Popup-nextjs/README.md

 Returns the transaction status (e.g., "success", "failed").

 ## Important Notes
 Callback and Return URLs: The callbackUrl and returnUrl are required to complete the payment process.
-You can generate these URLs for testing purposes using Webhook.site.
+You can generate these URLs for testing purposes using ```https://Webhook.site.```

 PayChangu SDK: The PayChangu SDK is dynamically loaded in the app to handle the popup.
 Make sure to include the correct PayChangu public key for production use.